 So much so that you almost start to shrug on learning that Beethoven once ate a croissant in this inn.
 Or yawn at yet another Jugendstil ceiling above your cappuccino.

-Consider the premises we visited on the Wollzeile: a bakery opened on the site over 170 years ago with L. Heiner’s founder taking over in 1852 (some 12 years after he first went into business).
+Consider the premises we visited on the Wollzeile: a bakery opened on the site around 175 years ago with L. Heiner’s founder taking over in 1852 (some 12 years after he first went into business).

 A wide counter, bursting with the confectioner’s art, confronted us as soon as we entered the building.

-The selection included, of course, the Kardinalschnitte, one of the mainstays of the Vienna cake portfolio and invented by Ludwig Heiner himself in 1933.
+The selection included, of course, the Kardinalschnitte, one of the mainstays of the Vienna cake portfolio and invented by the founder’s grandson Ludwig Heiner.

-The difference between this Konditorei and a traditional coffee house came across in more than just the former’s wider range of cakes, pastries, and handmade chocolates (decorated with the imperial and municipal insignia of approval granted the Heiner family).
+The difference between this Café-Konditorei and a traditional coffee house came across in more than just the former’s wider range of cakes, pastries, and handmade chocolates (decorated with the Imperial and municipal insignia of approval granted the Heiner family).

 The bentwood-style chairs, for example, had upholstered backs and rested on a carpeted floor.
 And the vaulted ceiling, mirrors and hardwood fittings gave it all a Biedermeier air.

 Nor was L. Heiner full of alcoves with cabals of political agitators plotting glorious revolution or penniless authors searching for inspiration.
-Though to be fair, you don’t see too many in coffee houses either these days.
+Though to be fair, you don’t see too many in the traditional coffee houses either, these days.

 The coffee and cake did come on a silver tray, but without the typical white crockery of the traditional coffee house.
 Instead, we had patterned plates and cups in a kind of English country style.